Skip to main content

 Tillicum System Architecture

-Tillicum is the University of Washington’s next-generation AI-accelerated research computing platform, purpose-built for the most demanding scientific workflows in machine learning, data science, and simulation.
+Tillicum is the University of Washington’s next-generation, GPU-accelerated computing platform designed to support cutting-edge research, teaching, and learning in AI, machine learning, data science, and scientific simulation.
 Designed around cutting-edge NVIDIA H200 GPUs with ultra-fast NVLink 4.0 interconnect and a 400 Gbps InfiniBand network, Tillicum enables researchers to move beyond the limits of traditional HPC with transformative performance and efficiency.

 Key Features